mcry416/AsyncDrawKit/README.md

 # Attention:

 - Do not use it into your project directly!!!
+- It may not perform as well as UIImageView at lower image resolutions.
 - This is demo and no any verify in reality project.
 - Some issues waiting for repair.